How to fit a DP Saddle

 Please click on photos to ENLARGE and for further explanations:

 When sending us photos of your horse, please ensure that your horse is standing square, on level ground, with head and neck in a neutral position (not grazing and not too high).
 Side-on photos are most helpful, ensuring whole horse nose to tail is in frame.
-Taking photos on an over-cast day is often best as no sharp shadows are being cast under and around the saddle.
-Please see sample photos below.
+Other angles shown below are also worth sending.
+Taking photos on an over-cast day is often best as no sharp shadows are being cast around the saddle.
+Girth up your saddle with no saddle pad underneath.
+Please see sample photos below:

 Horse is on even ground, head is in a neutral position and the horse is standing square.
 Photographer has taken the photo from the correct height also: directly side-on.
 Full marks!